How do I write personal goals list that help my personal development?

 - Join a local CrossFit gym.

-- Walk everywhere possible, to include taking the stairs and parking at the far end of the parking lot.
+- Walk everywhere possible, including taking the stairs and parking at the far end of the parking lot.

 - Find a friend to go walking with you in the morning before work or in the evenings.
 Places like a park, local KOA, a safe neighborhood, etc. are always fun to explore.